EarthLink offers reliable internet service across the U.S.—but you can find cheaper options that are just as good.

 EarthLink covers so much ground with its multiple offerings that it’s hard to gauge speed or reliability.
 The company offers fiber, DSL, satellite, and fixed wireless, all of which offer vastly different experiences.
 You get a much faster connection with fiber than with DSL or satellite; and fixed wireless falls somewhere in between.

 According to HighSpeedInternet.com’s customer satisfaction survey, EarthLink gets below-average scores for internet speed.
-The provider tied in last place for speed satisfaction with CenturyLink, Frontier, and Optimum.
+The provider tied for last place for speed satisfaction compared to Optimum, CenturyLink, and Frontier.
 Customers that Reviews.org spoke to also say the service isn’t dependable enough.
 “My son is a gamer, and he said he had issues.
 It was a slow download speed,” says Leslie Aromy, a nail technician and one-time EarthLink customer in Waveland, Mississippi.

 Still, you’re likely going to get excellent performance from EarthLink if you have a fiber internet connection.
 Kasandra Grant in Las Vegas went with EarthLink's fiber service because she needed internet "that could keep up with the high stakes and fast pace of online casinos."
 She says her 100Mbps plan isn't the cheapest, but she's okay with paying more for the dependability EarthLink provides her.